First Impressions of the Microsoft Surface Pro 3

 One of the great features of the Surface product line are the covers.
-With the Surface Pro 3 Microsoft also released the Type Cover 3 which is basically the successor of the Type Cover 2 and is even thinner.
-Microsoft are claiming there are a lot of optimizations in Type Cover 3 and the two you will really see are the size which matches the Surface Pro 3 now and the new trackpad.
+With the Surface Pro 3, Microsoft also released the Type Cover 3 which is the successor of the Type Cover 2 and is even thinner.
+Microsoft is claiming there are a lot of optimizations in Type Cover 3, and the two you will see are the size that matches the Surface Pro 3 now and the new trackpad.
 The new trackpad is key here, it is bigger and a lot better than the trackpad of the Type Cover 2.
-They changed it back to a hard plastic and made it clickable again, which just feels a lot better if you work with it but it does look better than the first version of the Type Cover.
-The new Type Cover 3 comes with backlit which makes it perfect if you are working low light conditions like the Type Cover 2.
-The backlighting is automatic and turns of if you are not using it.
-If your hover over the keyboard with your hand, the Type Cover will automatically turn on the light again.
-They also added new color options two the lineup, the Type Cover 3 is available in purple, red, blue, cyan and black.
+They changed it back to hard plastic and made it clickable again, which feels a lot better if you work with it, but it does look better than the first version of the Type Cover.
+The new Type Cover 3 comes with backlit, which makes it perfect if you are working low light conditions like the Type Cover 2.
+The backlighting is automatic and turns off if you are not using it.
+If you hover over the keyboard with your hand, the Type Cover will automatically turn on the light again.
+They also added new color options two the lineup, and the Type Cover 3 is available in purple, red, blue, cyan, and black.

-Again the Type Cover is on of the must have accessories if you want to use you Surface as a laptop replacement.
-It works pretty well with the build in kickstand.
+Again the Type Cover is one of the must-have accessories if you want to use your Surface as a laptop replacement.
+It works pretty well with the build-in kickstand.

 Battery life and Performance

 The first thing I realized when I did start the Surface Pro 3 was that this thing is a screamer.
-The performance seems to be amazing but since the Surface Pro 3 is using the same generation of Intel chips I don’t think there is a huge difference between CPU performance.
+The performance seems to be amazing, but since the Surface Pro 3 is using the same generation of Intel chips, I don’t think there is a huge difference between CPU performance.
 I think the key difference could be that Microsoft is using faster SSD storage in the Surface Pro 3 than in the previous generations.
-Since performance never was an issue for me I still like the new performance boost.
-With the new core i7 version you should not only get more CPU power, you should also get some more graphics power.
+Since performance never was an issue for me, I still like the new performance boost.
+With the new core i7 version, you should not only get more CPU power, but you should also get some more graphics power.

-Microsoft is claiming that you get up to 9 hours of battery life, which fore me is a little more than with the Surface Pro 2.
-In my first test I think I am pretty close to get this 9 hours.
-But what impresses me even more is the Connected Standby or InstandGo features which allows you to wake up the Surface Pro 3 within an second.
-In my first tests the I charged the Surface on Friday and worked during Friday, Saturday and Sunday around 7-8 hours and the battery life was okay until late Sunday evening.
-But to get exact numbers I still have to run some more tests and see how it behaves in day to day usage.
+Microsoft is claiming that you get up to 9 hours of battery life, which for me, is a little more than with the Surface Pro 2.
+In my first test, I think I am pretty close to getting this 9 hours.
+But what impresses me, even more, is the Connected Standby or InstandGo features, which allows you to wake up the Surface Pro 3 within a second.
+In my first tests the I charged the Surface on Friday and worked during Friday, Saturday and Sunday around 7-8 hours, and the battery life was okay until late Sunday evening.
+But to get exact numbers, I still have to run some more tests and see how it behaves in day to day usage.

 Software and Accessories

 Software is where everything comes together.
-Windows 8.1 works perfectly on the Surface Pro 3 and I really like the mix between touch and keyboard usage.
-I use it as a tablet with touch apps and can run a full desktop applications like Office to get real work done.
-I really love the combination of different Microsoft Services such as Skype or Lync for communication.
+Windows 8.1 works perfectly on the Surface Pro 3, and I like the mix between touch and keyboard usage.
+I use it as a tablet with touch apps and can run full desktop applications like Office to get real work done.
+I love the combination of different Microsoft Services, such as Skype or Lync, for communication.
 But where the real power comes together is with OneDrive and OneNote.
 The new Surface Pen and OneNote are already a perfect combination.
-You can press the OneNote button on the Surface Pen and OneNote opens instantly and you can start taking notes, even if you are not logged.
+You can press the OneNote button on the Surface Pen, and OneNote opens instantly, and you can start taking notes, even if you are not logged.
 The notes from OneNote get sync via OneDrive on all your devices like your phone or desktop pc.
-Microsoft is not only bringing software services together, they are now also integrate hardware.
+Microsoft is not only bringing software services together but they now also integrate hardware.

-Microsoft also offers a lot of different accessories like display or Ethernet adapters which you just need to work efficiently.
-But they also offers some great accessories like the Type Cover 3 which allows you to use your Surface Pro 3 together with the built-in kickstand as notebook replacement or the Surface Pro Docking Station which allows you to dock your Surface if you are at the home or in the office and connect automatically to external displays, external hard drives, keyboards and other stuff.
-This two accessories complete the whole story of the Surface Pro 3.
+Microsoft also offers a lot of different accessories like display or Ethernet adapters, which you need to work efficiently.
+But they also offers some great accessories like the Type Cover 3 which allows you to use your Surface Pro 3 together with the built-in kickstand as notebook replacement or the Surface Pro Docking Station which enables you to dock your Surface if you are at home or in the office and connect automatically to external displays, external hard drives, keyboards, and other stuff.
+These two accessories complete the whole story of the Surface Pro 3.

-Now what can you expect from the Surface Pro 3?
-The Surface Pro 3 is a high class work machine which can transform to different devices such as a tablet or notebook and with the Surface Docking Station you can even replace your desktop.
-For me the Surface Pro 3 replaced three devices.
-It replaces my notebook which I need to get work done and I also use it as my tablet at home or when I watch movies on flights or in the hotel.
-At home I got the Surface Pro 3 docking station which allows me to use two external displays.
-Of course if you are looking for just a tablet or just something to replace your iPad, the Surface Pro 3 is probably not the right device for you.
+Now, what can you expect from the Surface Pro 3?
+The Surface Pro 3 is a high-class work machine that can transform to different devices such as a tablet or notebook, and with the Surface Docking Station, you can even replace your desktop.
+For me, the Surface Pro 3 replaced three devices.
+It replaces my notebook, which I need to get work done, and I also use it as my tablet at home or when I watch movies on flights or in the hotel.
+At home, I got the Surface Pro 3 docking station, which allows me to use two external displays.
+Of course, if you are looking for just a tablet or just something to replace your iPad, the Surface Pro 3 is probably not the right device for you.
 But if you like to replace your classic notebook and your tablet with one device, the Surface Pro 3 is just the best machine available right now.